 In the first quarter of fiscal 2016, the Company announced a series of initiatives called Project Focus designed to maximize the value of its non-core assets and focus on emerging categories of the lawn and garden industry in its core U.S. business.
-During each of the three months ended December 30, 2017 and December 31, 2016, the Company's U.S. Consumer segment recognized adjustments of \$0.2 million related to previously recognized termination benefits in the "Impairment, restructuring and other" line in the Condensed Consolidated Statements of Operations.
-Costs incurred to date since the inception of the current Project Focus initiatives are \$9.9 million for the U.S. Consumer segment, \$0.9 million for the Hawthorne segment and \$1.2 million for the Other segment, related to transaction activity, termination benefits and facility closure costs.
+During the three and six months ended March 31, 2018, the Company's U.S. Consumer segment recognized adjustments of \$0.1 million and \$0.3 million, respectively, related to previously recognized termination benefits in the "Impairment, restructuring and other" line in the Condensed Consolidated Statements of Operations.
+During the three and six months ended April 1, 2017, the Company's U.S. Consumer segment recognized charges of \$1.0 million and \$0.8 million, respectively, related to termination benefits in the "Impairment, restructuring and other" line in the Condensed Consolidated Statements of Operations.
+Costs incurred to date since the inception of the current Project Focus initiatives are \$9.8 million for the U.S. Consumer segment, \$1.0 million for the Hawthorne segment and \$1.2 million for the Other segment, related to transaction activity, termination benefits and facility closure costs.

 On April 13, 2016, as part of Project Focus, the Company completed the contribution of the SLS Business to the TruGreen Joint Venture.
 Refer to "NOTE 2.
 DISCONTINUED OPERATIONS" for more information.
-During the three months ended December 31, 2016, the Company recognized \$0.6 million in transaction related costs associated with the divestiture of the SLS Business in the "Loss from discontinued operations, net of tax" line in the Condensed Consolidated Statements of Operations.
+During the three and six months ended April 1, 2017, the Company recognized \$0.1 million and \$0.7 million, respectively, in transaction related costs associated with the divestiture of the SLS Business in the "Income (loss) from discontinued operations, net of tax" line in the Condensed Consolidated Statements of Operations.

 On August 31, 2017, the Company completed the sale of the International Business.
 As a result, effective in its fourth quarter of fiscal 2017, the Company classified its results of operations for all periods presented to reflect the International Business as a discontinued operation and classified the assets and liabilities of the International Business as held for sale.
 Refer to "NOTE 2.
 DISCONTINUED OPERATIONS" for more information.
-During the three months ended December 30, 2017 and December 31, 2016, the Company recognized \$1.4 million and \$1.6 million, respectively, in transaction related costs associated with the sale of the International Business in the "Loss from discontinued operations, net of tax" line in the Condensed Consolidated Statements of Operations.
+During the three and six months ended March 31, 2018, the Company recognized \$0.2 million and \$1.6 million, respectively, as compared to \$2.3 million and \$3.9 million for the three and six months ended April 1, 2017, respectively, in transaction related costs associated with the sale of the International Business in the "Income (loss) from discontinued operations, net of tax" line in the Condensed Consolidated Statements of Operations.